hang-c/hang-c.github.io/_pages/notes.md

   Jun.
 2023
 + **[Introduction to Dessins d’Enfants](../assets/Intro_to_dessins.pdf)**

-  Gave a 3-hour presentation with partner  Jun.
+  Gave a 3-hour presentation with partner, Jun.
 2022
 + **[Introduction to Linear Representation of Finite Groups](../assets/Introduction_to_Representation_Theory_of_Finite_Groups.pdf)**

   Dec.
 2021